LayeredMAPF: a decomposition of MAPF instance to reduce solving costs

 In this section, we provide an overview of existing works aimed at reducing the time cost of MAPF methods.
 MAPF methods typically involve searching for paths connecting the starting and target locations for multiple agents.
 Broadly, there are two approaches to determining the paths of agents:

-1, move one agent from its start to target while keeping other agents static and attempting to avoid conflicts with the paths of other agents.
+1, plan one agent's path from its start to target while keeping other agents static and attempting to avoid conflicts with the paths of other agents.
 This approach is adopted by CBS-based methods, HCA*, LNS, and PBS.

-2, move all agents simultaneously by avoiding conflicts with each other at each time step.
+2, plan for all agents simultaneously by avoiding conflicts with each other at each time step.
 This approach is employed by LaCAM, PIBT, and Push and Swap.